JennyLi623/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

+***I want to detect whether an alzheimer's disease patient who lives alone leaves home in the wrong time and get the relatives know announced as soon as possible if there is a detection.
+Therefore, I want to put the camera somewhere that can record the activiy at the door and have it record the people and activities.***

 ### Part C
 ### Test the interaction prototype

 Now flight test your interactive prototype and **note down your observations**:
 For example:
-1. When does it what it is supposed to do?
+1. When does it do what it is supposed to do?
+***I first tried to use face detection, but it does not do a good job in that the camera cannot get the face for most of the times since the person faces the door which is at the opposite position of the camera.
+Then I changed to object detection to detect whether there are human going in or out the door, and that seems to work.***
-1. When does it fail?
+2. When does it fail?
+***There are many situations that it fails.
+One is that it currently do not know which person is it and therefore may report everytime it see a person, and it also does not know whether the person is coming in or going out.
+In this case, it is hard to detect whether to send a notification or not. ***
-1. When it fails, why does it fail?
+3. When it fails, why does it fail?
+***It fails because the detection algorithms are not good enough to handle all possible situations.
+And it gets into trouble when there is a more complicated situation happening.***
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?
+***If there are too many people that block the camera, it may also cause problem.
+There were cases that when people visit the house, the alzheimer patient went out when no one noticed her.
+Besides, it is also hard when the camera is put somewhere that the patient can reach.
+This is true because the patient may think that the device is something new and therefore try to remove it or hide it.***

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
+***The patients themselves are not aware of the uncertainties.
+However, the care takers should understand that part.
+And they should know that the system can only decrease the possibility of the patients going out but not completely stop it from happening.***
-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?
+***The patient might go out of the house and get lost.
+Also, when there is a false alarm, the care takers may feel anxious or they may ***
-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?
+***I think I need to do some research on how to train my own classifier and how to use better algorithms to help with this.***
-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.
+***I think a combination of the height detector and the camera may help recognize who the person at the door actually is. flow-detector may help with detect whether the person is comin in or going out but I am not quite sure.***

 ### Part D
 ### Characterize your own Observant system